-The most common mistakes when it comes to domains:
+Here are some of the most common mistakes Realtors® and business owners make when it comes to domains:

 - Owning the domain through the domain email itself (i.e. owning brixwork.com with ownership through info@brixwork.com - if the domain is expired or broken, there's no way to troubleshoot or receive emails since the entire email will most likely also crash)